-The sisters sought after a Fashion and Arts degree at Central Saint Martins in London to kindle their artistic zeal and love for fashion but not before majoring Biomolecular and Genetic Science – two disciplines that have an affinity far more profound than conjecture.
+The sisters sought after a Fashion and Arts degree at Central Saint Martins in London to kindle their artistic zeal and love for fashion.
+However, this was not before majoring in Biomolecular and Genetic Science – two disciplines that have an affinity far more profound than conjecture.
 The young designers worked under the reigns of Gucci and Chanel and acquired embroidery expertise at Mary Katrantzou and tailoring proficiency at Yiorgos Eleftheriades before establishing their own label.
 The hallmark of Laviate can be expressed as this degree of knowledge coupled with their fascination towards hand-drawn digital print and knit.

 Hard work pays off indeed if you have the patience to see it through as did Demetra and Eirini Skalidaki.
 Here are the fashion-forward sisters talking to AISPI about everything and then some taking us to an alternate universe of fiercely romantic fashion.

 From a degree in Biomolecular and Genetic Science to owning your own fashion label.
 Did science make you realize that you really belonged in fashion?